 - And Raising Poppies, though not exclusively for homeschooling, has a large homeschooling community as well.

-These groups are just the tip of a very large iceberg – for your specific needs, it’s worth searching facebook and yahoo groups in your location (country, state, city, even suburb!) and with your particular needs – (for example: Homeschooling on the Spectrum; Gifted Dyslexics, highly gifted etc).
+These groups are just the tip of a very large iceberg.
+For your specific needs, it’s worth searching facebook and yahoo groups.
+Either by your location (country, state, city, even suburb!) and /or your particular needs – (for example: Homeschooling on the Spectrum; Gifted Dyslexics, highly gifted etc).

 One Last Note

-These resources are by no means the only resources out there,but are only the resources that I have collected over the years.
+These are not the only resources out there, but are only the ones I have collected over the years.
 I do my best to make sure they are as accurate as possible, but as country and state laws and regulations change, the options for homeschooling gifted/2e kids will undoubtedly change as well.
-It is probably best to consult with the relevant organisations and government departments to get the most up-to-date information but hopefully this article gives a few pointers on where to start.
+It is best to consult with the relevant organisations and government departments to get the most up-to-date information, but hopefully this article gives a few pointers on where to start.

 Is there anything I’ve missed?
 What are your favourite resources for homeschooling gifted and twice-exceptional children?